-The compilation of the IDPs in the District will comprise of the following phases; preparation, analysis, strategies, projects, integration and approval phase (see figure 1 below).
+The compilation of the DDM, IDPs and budget in the District will comprise of the following phases; preparation, analysis, strategies, projects, integration and approval phase (see figure 1 below).
 It should be noted that the dates indicated indicate anticipated completion date of task.